hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 * One and only one reference to the citizen should be present.
 * The time of the referal is mandatory
 * A reference to a replaced referal may be present.
+* There might be one or two categories, one is mandatory
+* The dischage date is optional
+* The status reason is optional
+* The date where the first encounter was planned is optional
 * Both FHIR statuses are mandatory.
 Each of them should be drawn from the appropriate standard FHIR-ValueSet

 ## FocusCondition